odea-project/qAlgorithms/report/report.md

 contain two points from the same scan are excluded (ßßß total).
 Even when rounded to three digits, only 93.2% of the DQS match.
 (Grafik)

+A significant advantage over R and julia implementations is that a single executable can be provided.
+This means the user is not required to install a complete programing language and scripting environment on his device or troubleshoot problems caused by future changes to packages.
+While automated package installation and version control could be implemented for both R and julia, this is presently not the case.
+As such, a significant improvement in terms of user-friendliness was achieved.